-Who knew that two years into the global pandemic, the idea of going on an international holiday would still be a whole daydream away?
-And while that’s a pretty gloomy thought on the surface, the UK isn’t exactly a total prison.
+Going on an international holiday is amazing and all, but the UK isn’t exactly a total prison, with gem-like locations to be found all around.
 Boasting varying landscapes and quaint little villages, our country is actually a mecca for culture, with tons of stunning sights and historical landmarks to uncover across the island.
 Read on for our picks of the best winter staycations in the UK.

 1. The Cairngorms, Scotland